aridjayarecipes/cutesrecipes.web.app/content/post/2201-recipe-of-any-night-of-the-week-stuffed-pumpkin.md

 1. Soak almonds and walnuts in water for a few hours (or overnight)to loosen skin and soften.
 Then remove skins.
 Rinse.
 Leave almonds whole.
 Rough chop walnuts.
 1. Gather ingredients, dice apricots, preheat oven to 300°
 1. Make 8 servings rice per package instructions.
-1. Once cooked add 1/2stick butter, s&amp;p to taste and mix together.
+1. Once cooked add 1/2stick butter, s&p to taste and mix together.
 Fluff with fork to keep light.
 1. Cut a large top and scoop out pumpkin guts very well.
-Wash &amp; pat dry.
+Wash & pat dry.
 Coat the inside walls with honey.
 1. Combine rice with fruit and nuts in a large bowl.
 Take care to add enough fruit and nuts to get a little of each per bite but dont overpower the amount of rice in the mixture.
 1. Put mixture in pumpkin.
 Dont fill to top.
 Leave an inch or 2.
 1. Bake at 300° with pumpkin top on for at least 2 hrs.
 Use a pan or sheet pan to move it.
 Pumpkins done when a toothpick slides in easy and is tender